7 Outstanding Practices for Mobile Mobile Website Design

 7. Place Call to Action Right

 If your ultimate goal is to sell something and you want to add a call to action to your site, think about the best way to place it on the pages for various mobile gadgets.
-It should be clearly visible, so the typical location at the bottom right that is good for desktop may fail for mobile.
+It should be clearly visible, so the typical location at the bottom right that is good for the desktop may fail for mobile.
 Try to place such buttons in the upper left part.

-However, do not be too intrusive with call to action.
+However, do not be too intrusive with a call to action.
 Get rid of the pop-ups, unnecessary assistants, and overly insistent download invitations — they look even more annoying in mobile.

 Of course, these are only a few of the many possible techniques for improving the efficiency of your mobile website.
 In future posts, we will discuss in detail the problem of optimizing sites for mobile viewing in accordance with the new Google requirements, as well as other important issues.
 Although, you will get a working solution if your site meets the minimum requirements of good mobile website design.
-There is always potential for further development, so run the website, study your visitors activity, find points on which mobile users are lost and improve!
+There is always a potential for further development, so run the website, study your visitor's activity, find points on which mobile users are lost and improve!

 - 0 SHARES